General relativistic Lagrangian continuum theories -- Part I: reduced variational principles and junction conditions for hydrodynamics and elasticity: Eulerian and convective covariant reductions

 If, in addition, the material Lagrangian density is also spacetime covariant, then these equations can be written as

-\end{corollary} \begin{proof} When $ \gamma =\mathsf{g}$ is a Lorentzian metric, we can choose $ \nabla $ as the Levi-Civita covariant derivative of $\mathsf{g}$, so that $ \nabla \mathsf{g}=0$.
+\end{corollary} \begin{proof} We note that $\partial_{\rm cont} \mathcal{N}$ is made of timelike (hence nondegenerate) hypersurfaces.
+When $ \gamma =\mathsf{g}$ is a Lorentzian metric, we can choose $ \nabla $ as the Levi-Civita covariant derivative of $\mathsf{g}$, so that $ \nabla \mathsf{g}=0$.
 Hence the first equation in \eqref{spacetime_EL} reduces to the first equation of \eqref{spacetime_EL_sc_g}.
 The boundary condition is obtained by using Lemma \ref{Lemma_boundary}.

 In the spacetime equivariant case, we note that for $ \gamma =\mathsf{g}$, we have

 from \eqref{hat_kappa}.
 Hence, using also Lemma \ref{Lemma_boundary}, \eqref{spacetime_EL_sc_gamma} becomes \eqref{spacetime_EL_sc_g}. \end{proof}